Optimal quantum (tensor product) expanders from unitary designs: Preliminary facts and tools

+Note that, for any probability measure $\mu$ on the unitary group $U(n)$, the subspace $E^{(k)}$ is (left and right) invariant under the action of the matrix $P^{(k)}_\mu$.
+So the largest eigenvalue and singular value $1$ of $P^{(k)}_\mu$ have multiplicity at least $r(n,k)$, with corresponding Jordan block the orthogonal projection $P^{(k)}$ onto $E^{(k)}$.
+What is more, if $\mu$ is a $(d,\lambda)$ $k$-copy tensor product expander for some $0<\lambda<1$, then it implies that $P^{(k)}_\mu$ has no other eigenvalue of modulus equal to $1$ or singular value equal to $1$ than those of $P^{(k)}$.
+Hence in this case, using the notations introduced in equations \eqref{eq:def-lambda} and \eqref{eq:def-s}, we have

-We thus see that this quantitative definition of a (tensor product) expander (indifferently for a probability measure on the unitary group or its corresponding unital quantum channel) is consistent with the qualitative one we had given in the introduction.
+We thus see that the characterization of an expander given in Definition \ref{def:expander}, which applies to the specific case of unital quantum channels whose Kraus operators are (weighted) tensor products of unitaries, actually coincides with the general one given in Definition \ref{def:expander-general}.
+We have just made the slight abuse of saying indifferently that a probability measure $\mu$ on the unitary group or its corresponding unital quantum channel $\Pi_\mu^{(k)}$ is an expander.